randomorder/geoserver/doc/en/developer/source/cite-test-guide/index.rst

         clean: $(suite)		 Will Clean the Environment of previous runs.
         build: $(suite)		 Will Build the GeoServer Docker Image for the Environment.
         test: $(suite)		 Will running the Suite test with teamengine.
-        test_interactive:		 Will running the Suite test with teamengine.
-        interactive: $(suite)		 Will running the Suite test with teamengine.
+        webUI: $(suite)		 Will running the Suite test with teamengine.

 Run WFS 1.0 tests